Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

-And if you are looking for a budgeting spreadsheet to help with the process here is great list of free budget templates and spreadsheets so you can find just the right one to suit your needs.
+If you're looking for a budget spreadsheet to help with the process, here's great list of free budget templates and spreadsheets so you can find the right one to suit your needs.

 Step 3 – Reduce Your Spending

-Now that you are living within your means and tracking your spending, notice how every dollar you spend either takes you toward your goals or away from your goals.
+Now that you're living within your means and tracking your spending, you should notice how every dollar you spend either takes you toward your goals or away from your goals.

-You simply decide what priority you make certain goals – like financial freedom over current lifestyle.
+You decide how to prioritize certain goals – like financial freedom over current lifestyle.
 Remember, debt is caused by choosing the opposite.
-In fact, every day you are making literally 100s of these decisions that will make or break your financial future.
+In fact, every day you're making literally 100s of these decisions that will make or break your financial future.

 It all adds up.